ataiva-software/vertex/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Eden is in early development, making it a great time to get involved.
+Eden is now production-ready, but we're always looking to enhance and expand the platform.

 ### Quick Contribution Guide
 1. Check [Project Status](docs/development/project-status.md) for current priorities